yugabyte/yugabyte-db/docs/content/preview/develop/quality-of-service/transaction-priority.md

 type: docs
 ---

 YugabyteDB allows external applications to set the priority of individual transactions.
 When using optimistic concurrency control, it is possible to ensure that a *higher priority* transaction gets priority over a lower priority transaction.
 In this scenario, if these transactions conflict, the *lower priority* transaction is aborted.
-This behavior can be achieved by setting the pair of session variables `yb_transaction_priority_lower_bound` and `yb_transaction_priority_upper_bound`.
+This behavior can be achieved by setting the pair of session variables `yb_transaction_priority_lower_bound`, and `yb_transaction_priority_upper_bound`.
 A random number between the lower and upper bound is computed and assigned as the transaction priority for the transactions in that session.
 If this transaction conflicts with another, the value of transaction priority is compared with that of the conflicting transaction.
 The transaction with a higher priority value wins.
+To view the transaction priority of the active transaction in current session the session variable `yb_transaction_priority` can be used with the `SHOW` statement.

 | Flag | Valid Range | Description |
 | --- | --- | --- |
 | `yb_transaction_priority_lower_bound` | Any value between 0 and 1, lower than the upper bound | Minimum transaction priority for transactions run in this session |
 | `yb_transaction_priority_upper_bound` | Any value between 0 and 1, higher than the lower bound | Maximum transaction priority for transactions run in this session |

 {{< note title="Note" >}}
 Currently, transaction priorities work in the following scenarios:

 * Works with YSQL only, not supported for YCQL
 * Can be used only with optimistic concurrency control, not yet implemented for pessimistic concurrency control
 * Only conflict resolution is prioritized, not resource consumption as a part